 Hello creative legends!

-My name is Elisheba Samuel and I'm a freelance illustrator based in India.
+My name is Elisheba, a freelance illustrator based in India.
 I love art and my life revolves around it.
 I joined SVS Learn a few weeks ago and just love it.
 I mostly work with watercolours but also enjoy illustrating digitally.

 I freelanced as a graphic designer for about 2 years but now I'm totally into illustration.
 I would love to get into the children's book / editorial illustration industry but I'm completely new to the illustration business.
 I hope that this amazing community will help me navigate the industry in the days to come and I can't wait to support the community here.